Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2: Abstract

 \section{Abstract}

-We report $\mu$SR experiments on Mg$_{x}$Cu$_{4-x}$(OH)$_6$Cl$_2$ with $x\sim1$, a new material isostructural to Herbertsmithite exhibiting regular kagome planes of spin $\frac{1}{2}$ (Cu$^{2+}$), and therefore a candidate for a spin liquid ground state.
+We report $\mu$SR experiments on Mg$_{x}$Cu$_{4-x}$(OH)$_6$Cl$_2$ with $x\sim1$, a new material isostructural to Herbertsmithite exhibiting regular kagome planes of $S=\frac{1}{2}$ ions (Cu$^{2+}$), and therefore a candidate for a spin liquid ground state.
 We evidence the absence of any magnetic ordering down to 20~mK ($\sim J/10^4$).
-We investigate in detail the spin dynamics on well characterized samples in zero and applied longitudinal fields and propose a low $T$ defect based interpretation to explain the unconventional dynamics observed in the quantum spin liquid phase.
+This report presents a detailed investigation of the spin dynamics on well characterized samples in zero and applied longitudinal fields and a defect-based interpretation is proposed to explain the unconventional dynamics observed in the quantum spin liquid phase.

 Quantum magnetism in frustrated networks has been acknowledged for a long time as the ideal playground to stabilize new quantum phases.
 Since the proposal of an RVB state by P.W.
 Anderson~\cite{Anderson}, advances in theory has led to the emergence of a rich variety of spin liquid phases, including algebraic and gapped spin liquids~\cite{Nature_Review,FrustratedBook}.
 On the experimental side, Herbertsmithite, ZnCu$_3$(OH)$_6$Cl$_2$, is among the best materials to explore such quantum states, as it combines the highly frustrated two-dimensional kagome lattice and quantum spins $\frac{1}{2}$ of Cu$^{2+}$~\cite{Herbert_MIT}.
-No magnetic freezing has been detected down to 50~mK $\sim J/4000$~\cite{musr_mendels,Neutron_Helton} and spin-spin correlations are found to be short ranged and dynamical as expected for a liquid state~\cite{Neutron_M-deVries}.
+No magnetic freezing has been detected down to 50~mK $\sim J/4000$~\cite{musr_mendels,Neutron_Helton} and spin-spin correlations are found to be short-ranged as expected for a liquid state~\cite{Neutron_M-deVries}.